IshAunSight/The-First-Creation/README.md

 Yea this will be alot of work T-T

- I'm really excited for the finsihed product :D
+ I'm really excited for the finished product :D

  This is just the beginning...

  Will I continue to improve and make better projects?...
 Only time will tell...

+ Stay Frosty :3